Norfolk Southern CEO apologizes for Ohio crash, but won’t back bipartisan rail safety bill - NewsBreak

 “What does that do to trust?” she said.
 “We just need to get some transparency of where this material is going, how long it’s going to take to get out.”

-The post Norfolk Southern CEO apologizes for Ohio crash, but won’t back bipartisan rail safety bill appeared first on Wisconsin Examiner .
+The post Norfolk Southern CEO apologizes for Ohio crash, but won’t back bipartisan rail safety bill appeared first on New Hampshire Bulletin .

 Comments / 0